dotnet/csharplang/spec/basic-concepts.md

 Although `out` and `ref` parameter modifiers are considered part of a signature, members declared in a single type cannot differ in signature solely by `ref` and `out`.
 A compile-time error occurs if two members are declared in the same type with signatures that would be the same if all parameters in both methods with `out` modifiers were changed to `ref` modifiers.
 For other purposes of signature matching (e.g., hiding or overriding), `ref` and `out` are considered part of the signature and do not match each other.
 (This restriction is to allow C#  programs to be easily translated to run on the Common Language Infrastructure (CLI), which does not provide a way to define methods that differ solely in `ref` and `out`.)

-For the purposes of singatures, the types `object` and `dynamic` are considered the same.
+For the purposes of signatures, the types `object` and `dynamic` are considered the same.
 Members declared in a single type can therefore not differ in signature solely by `object` and `dynamic`.

 The following example shows a set of overloaded method declarations along with their signatures.
 ```csharp